 Situated next to the Opera House and facing Sydney’s impressive city skyline, the Royal Botanic Garden Sydney is home to a large collection of exotic plants from around the world.

 The Royal Botanic Garden was established in 1816 and is Australia’s oldest botanic garden and scientific institution.
-Wandering through this 30-hectare large green oasis is an absolute delight.
+Wandering through this 30-hectare green oasis is an absolute delight.

-Popular with tourists and local office workers, the Botanic Garden is a peaceful place where visitors can learn more about science, gardens, plants and horticulture.
+Popular with tourists and local office workers, the Botanic Garden is a peaceful place where visitors can learn more about science, gardens, plants, and horticulture.

 The best way to access the Royal Botanic Garden is via Circular Quay and the Opera House, or otherwise via Hyde Park and The Domain.